 Lien Waiver FAQs

-Make sending or collecting your next lien waiver super easy.
-Do it free with Levelset, and access all of our lien waiver forms.
+Make sending or collecting your next waiver super easy.
+Do it free with Levelset, and access all of our free forms.

 Lien waivers are documents exchanged at the time of payment in the construction industry.
 Typically, the party making payment requires the party receiving payment to sign a lien waiver.
 These documents are important to construction lenders, general contractors, subcontractors, suppliers, and others.

-Lien waivers act like a “receipt” of payment.
-It is evidence that a job participant has received payment, and therefore, will not file a mechanic’s lien on the job for non-payment.
+Waivers act like a “receipt” of payment.
+It is evident that a job participant has received payment, and therefore, will not file a mechanics lien on the job for non-payment.
 The person or company signing is “waiving” any future lien rights in the project.

 Across the United States, there are generally four types of waivers:

 - Unconditional Waiver on Final Payment

 It’s important to understand the differences and to use the right one for your payment situation.
 Learn more about these 4 different lien waivers in our Ultimate Guide to Lien Waivers.
 You can also learn more about these 4 types of waivers in this short video.